qexat/garnet/doc/types.md

 borrows, and unique borrows.
 Unfortunately nobody seems to know how the hell to do this.

-TODO: We haven't even talked about borrowing and move semantics yet, heck.
+We *must* have move semantics, RAII and a borrow checker.

 # Numbers